Ninthpool/ninthpool.github.io/content/page/about/index.md

 ### Credits
 1. This site is built with [Hugo](!https://gohugo.io/), a static site generator.
-2. The theme Stack is designed by [Jimmy](https://jimmycai.com/), with some of my modifications.
+2. The theme Stack is designed by [Jimmy](https://jimmycai.com/), deployed with some of my modifications.
 3. Animation in the home page is powered by [three.js](https://threejs.org/).